assafmo/assafmo.github.io/_posts/2018-04-11-yarn-offline.md

     rm -f ./yarn.lock
     ```

     Note: In this context we don't care about `package.json`.
-We only need to make sure that Yarn can find `yarn.lock` in the current directory and that `~/yarn-offline-mirror/` has the required dependencies.
+We only need to make sure that Yarn can find `yarn.lock` in the current directory and that `~/yarn-offline-mirror/` has the needed dependencies.

 ### This is not a silver bullet